If you’ve had a sweet tooth like me, then pumpkin pie should be one of your favorite dishes.

 How many pumpkins per acre can you grow?

 The number of pumpkins depends on the variety.
-If you're planting smaller varieties, then you can plant up to 2,000 smaller varieties in an acre.
-Each small plant pumpkins, on average, yields four pumpkins, which means you get up to 8,000 small pumpkins.
+If you’re planting smaller varieties, then you can plant up to 2,000 smaller varieties in an acre.
+Each small plant pumpkin, on average, yields four pumpkins, which means you get up to 8,000 small pumpkins.

 The medium-sized pumpkins such as Autumn Gold, Jack-o-Lantern, you can plant pumpkins up to 1,000 in an acre.
 These plants yield 2 to 3 pumpkins per plant, so you get around 3,000 pumpkins in an acre.